 Applications are reviewed by the admissions committee on a rolling basis and earlier submission is strongly recommended.

 Learn more about our program requirements: M.S.
 Program PhD Program

 The Division of Global Affairs recommends that students pursue their studies full-time.
 A full-time academic load is defined as nine or more credits per semester.

 PhD students must be enrolled full-time, but prospective M.S. students may apply for part-time enrollment.
 A part-time academic load is defined as eight or fewer credits per semester.
 Graduate fellows, graduate and teaching assistants must be registered for full-time study.

 Graduating M.S. students applying to the PhD program must complete a new application through the Graduate School-Newark.
 If accepted, all relevant completed courses from the M.S. program with a grade of B or higher will transfer to the PhD program.
 Please be advised that you will be considered a new student as concerns the DGA curriculum and that additional courses may be needed.
 Please refer to the current website and/or contact the DGA administration for any curriculum changes.

 Non-Degree Graduate Student Program

 The Division of Global Affairs will accept non-degree students.
 All requests must come through Admissions.
 Students should include all required documentation necessary for M.S. admission.
-Non-degree students must apply to either the M.S. or the PhD program prior to receiving twelve credits.
+For more details see Graduate School - Newark non-degree study.